Apollo-Level2-Web-Dev/B7A5/3-FixItNow-Frontend.md

 FixItNow is a modern, responsive **Next.js application** for a home services marketplace.
 Customers can browse available services, view technician profiles, and book qualified professionals for specific time slots.
 Technicians can build their service profiles, manage their availability via an interactive scheduler, and handle job bookings.
 Admins oversee the entire platform through a comprehensive moderation dashboard.

 > 💡 **Note**: This is a **frontend-only** assignment.
 You will consume a backend API (your own from a previous assignment).
+> ⚠️ Note: Consider these requirements as a starting guide.
+Modify, add, or prune features to align with your implementation strategy.

 ---